LinkNacional/payment-banking-slip-pix-for-lifterlms/README.txt

 Payment Banking Slip Pix for LifterLMS plugin is dependent on LifterLMS plugin, please make sure LifterLMS is installed and properly configured before starting Payment Banking Slip Pix for LifterLMS installation.

-// TODO continuar daqui.
 **User instructions**

 1. Now go to the Settings menu of the LifterLMS;

-2. Select the 'Access Control' option;
+2. Select the 'Checkout' option;

+3. Next to 'Checkout Settings' are the payment methods, select one;

-3. Look for the option 'Enable spam donation protection' and enable it;
+4. Look for the option 'Enable / Disable' and click on it, with this the payment method will be active;

-4. Click on the 'Save changes' button;

-5. New options will appear, you can leave the default values or change to something that fits your needs;

-6. Click on the 'Save changes' button;

-7. If you have Recaptcha V3 access keys and want to enable it, look for the option 'Recaptcha donation form' and enable it;
+5. Look for the options 'Api Key' and 'Token Key' and fill them with your PagHiper credentials;

+6. Configure the rest of the payment method according to your needs;

+7. Then, click on the 'Save Changes' button at the top right of page;

 8. Click on the 'Save changes' button;

-9. New fields will appear, now enter your Recaptcha V3 credentials;

-10. Click on the 'Save changes' button;
+9. Repeat the same steps for other payment methods.

-The Antispam Donation for GiveWP is now live and working.
+The Payment Banking Slip Pix for LifterLMS is now live and working.

 == Installation ==